Search

 Superschmelz Kohlrabi Seeds

 60 days.
 Brassica oleracea.
 Open Pollinated.
 Superschmelz Kohlrabi.
 The plant produces excellent yields of giant Kohlrabi.
-Bulbs grow up to 10" and unlike other giant Kohlrabi the bulbs remain tender and sweet when large.
-Does well during the dry season because of the large root system.
+It is a popular kohlrabi variety prized for producing unusually large, tender bulbs that stay sweet and non-woody even at giant sizes.
+Bulbs grow up to 10," and unlike other giant Kohlrabi, the bulbs remain tender and sweet when large.
+It does well during the dry season because of the large root system.
 Drought Tolerant.
-Also known as Giant White Kohlrabi.
 Excellent choice for home gardens.
 A variety from Switzerland.

 Amish Paste Tomato Seeds